 He handed the penny to Zane who took it without hesitation, that in itself a rarity for a little boy that always turns sheepish at the word of a stranger.
 We sat there for a minute and watched him roll the penny around with his fingers before squeezing it tight in his palm and burying it at the bottom of his pocket.

 The old man nodded and swept at something that only he could see.

 We walked away a little lighter, somehow fresher and somewhat new.
 It never dawned on any of us to turn back around.

 I suspect that if we had the old man would not have been there.
-Magic is full of tricks like that, and there is plenty enough for everyone.
+Perhaps he never was.
+Magic is full of tricks like that, and there are plenty of pennies for everyone.